Main content start

 Latin American Perspectives Lectureship

-Thanks to the generous sponsorship from donors of the Latin American Perspectives Journal, Stanford’s Center for Latin American Studies invites both junior and senior Latin Americanist scholars to campus for short term to lecture, teach, and do research at Stanford.
-Latin American Perspectives Lecturers are selected through a competitive process on the basis of academic qualifications, the quality of research plans, and the relevance of both to the Center's mission and objectives.
+Thanks to the generous sponsorship from donors of the Latin American Perspectives Journal, Stanford’s Center for Latin American Studies welcomes nominations by Stanford faculty to bring junior and senior Latin Americanist scholars to campus for short term (one week) to lecture, teach, and do research at Stanford.

 REQUIREMENTS